igogorevi4/Zabbix-Extensions/Templates/PostgreSQL/README.md

 NOTICE!!!
 zabbix user in psql must be superuser after changing configuring psql sometimes it has to restart postgresql service (not reload)

 PostgreSQL monitoring with Zabbix.
+This configurations was tested on postgres 9.6 and zabbix-server 3.0

 based on pgCayenne